bluesky-social/proposals/0004-oauth/README.md

 ### Impersonation

-Since client names and logo can easily be spoofed, they will **not** be used in the [AUTH-UI] to avoid any misdirection while the user make their choice.
+Since client names and logo can easily be spoofed, they will **not** be used in the [Authorization Interface][AUTH-UI] to avoid any misdirection while the user make their choice.
 The best (an only) way users nowadays know how to identify an internet actor is by its domain name.
 Their handle could also be used, but these are not as easy to identify as being authentic as domain names are.

 ### Server Side Request Forgery (SSRF)